 Nothing in this policy is intended to prevent a tribe, the state, or the Department from taking action or adopting a policy that the entity believes is in its best interest.

-This policy is not intended to unnecessarily delay an action or the adoption of a policy.
+This policy is not intended to unnecessarily delay action or policy adoption.